neruthes/NDevMgr/README.md

 ### Overview

-Un device may have un nickname if the type is LT ou MT.
+Un device may have un nickname if the type is LT ou MT ou Pd.

 ### LT